Customization

 Remove folder structure

-Exports all layers to the output folder on the same level, i.e. subfolders for group layers are not created.
+Exports all images to the output folder on the same level, i.e. subfolders are not created.

 Options: